 When you’re planning a barbecue, one thing you don’t want is to be playing bartender all night.
-You want drinks that can be fixed in bulk and served from pitchers, or even a beverage server with a spigot sitting on a table as a self-serve option.
-You also want cocktails that are light and refreshing, and feel like they cut through the grease from those heavy foods.
+You want drinks that can be fixed in bulk and served from pitchers or even a beverage server.
+And you want cocktails that are light and refreshing, so they cut through the grease from those heavy foods.
 You want your BBQ drinks to provide some serious hydration for everyone in that hot sun, with ingredients like soda water.
 And finally, they need to stand up to ice, because you’re going to want to serve them over quite a bit of that.

 Drinks Station.
 Set up a buffet table with signs to guide the guests through the process of making their own BBQ drinks.
 The first step will be for guests to grab a glass which is either empty, or maybe already has the room temperature ingredients in it.
 Then they step to the right and find ice and a sign instructing them to add that to the glass.
 Then the next step might be to pour in some soda water or add garnish.
 It may sound like you’re asking guests to do some work, but it’s actually fun and engaging, especially if you’ve clearly taken the time to make it look nice.
 Plus, it means they can get their own refills when they want instead of having to find you and ask first.

 Glassware suggestions.
 For an outdoor party, there is nothing wrong with plastic or acrylic.
-Check your local dollar stores for glasses that look terrific but are made from shatter-proof acrylic or sturdy plastic.
-If you want to use glasses, mason jar glasses with handles are your friends.
+Check your local dollar stores for glasses that look terrific but are made from shatter-proof plastics.
+If you want to use real glasses, mason jar glasses with handles are your friends.
 I have a multi-colored version of this Yorkshire set and they’re not too heavy, and very comfortable to hold for large or small hands.
 Copper mugs also work wonderfully outside.

 Note: to make pitchers of cocktails that need to be shaken, just make batches in a shaker and strain them into the pitcher until the pitcher’s full.
 Store them in the fridge, and they’ll taste fresh and wonderful when you serve them.